badsyntax/richardwillis.info/blog/deploy-nextjs-dokku-s3-cloudfront.md

 ### Setting up S3 & CloudFront

-An S3 bucket is used to host all static assets for all app versions.
+An S3 bucket is required to host all static assets for all app versions.

 Refer to [Set up CloudFront & S3](/blog/setup-s3-cloudfront-cdn) to set this up.